dh1tw/dh1tw.de/content/post/2019-07-22-change-yaesu-ft587-if-filters.md

 So it was time for a visual inspection of the radio's inners.
 My eyes felt pretty soon on the IF filter stage.
-On top of the plastic housing of the 455kHz filters (CF5, CF3 and CF2) sweat beads and some sort of cristals were clearly visible.
+On top of the plastic housing of the 455kHz filters (CF5, CF3 and CF2) sweat beads and some sort of crystals were clearly visible.

 {{< figure src="/img/2019/07/ft857_sweat_beads1.jpg" link="/img/2019/07/ft857_sweat_beads1.jpg">}}

 {{< figure src="/img/2019/07/ft857_sweat_beads2.jpg" link="/img/2019/07/ft857_sweat_beads2.jpg">}}

-The pictures above shows the "sweat beats" and cristals formed on the filter's plastic enclosure.
+The pictures above shows the "sweat beats" and crystals formed on the filter's plastic enclosure.

-Fortunately, replacement filters are inexpensive (less than 10€) and commonly available from large eletronics distributers or ebay.
+Fortunately, replacement filters are inexpensive (less than 10€) and commonly available from large electronics distributors or ebay.

 I decided to replace the three TOKO filters with pin compatible filters from Murata.